listlessbird/me/README.md

 This is my personal website.
 It is built using [Astro](https://astro.build/), a new static site generator that I am trying out.
 The website is a fork of [Bartosz Jarocki's CV](https://github.com/BartoszJarocki/cv).

+Modify the `src/data/resume_data.tsx` file to change the content of the website.

 ## Astro Starter Kit: Basics

 ```sh